survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 In order to achieve what we want, we can use webpack's `module.noParse` option.
 It accepts a RegExp or an array of RegExps.
 We can also pass full paths to it to keep our lives simple.

 In addition to telling webpack not to parse the minified file we want to use, we also need to point `react` to it.
-This can be achieved using a feature known as `resolve.alias` just like we did with *react-lite* above.
+This can be achieved using `resolve.alias` just like we did with *react-lite* above.

 We can encapsulate the basic idea within a function like this: